yth98/OS2019_PJ1/report.md

 The main process first reads in the parameters, and then fork() out several child process at their `ready time R` with specified `time units T` and `CPU affinity`.

 After each child was forked, the main process sets its `sched policy` and `sched_priority`.
-In PSJF policy, sched_setscheduler() might be called multiple times to make it preemptive.

 ### Kernel Module : OS_PJ1.c --> OS_PJ1.ko